Career Fair Success Tips

 A career or job fair is an event allowing employers to meet and talk with prospective job seekers who are there to make a good first impression and to find out about job opportunities.

 A traditional career fair typically takes place in a large venue, with employer tables set up around the room.
 Job seekers browse the booths of employers and engage in a formal and professional short conversation.
 Most campus career fairs are often not specific to the LIS field and will not be a good use of your time.
-However, there are opportunities at places like ALA Annual that function much like traditional career fairs and where you can apply what you learn here.
+However, there are opportunities at places like ALA Annual Conference that function much like traditional career fairs and where you can apply what you learn here.

 In addition, in today’s digitized world, job seekers now have access to virtual career fairs, which are online venues taking place in chat rooms, on web conferencing platforms, and in various other virtual environments.
 Employers can be in virtual “rooms” where job seekers can enter, learn about the company and the employment opportunities, and engage in a formal and professional (though brief) conversation using a chat function or a microphone.